 Our playground decks are flange-formed from 12-gauge steel with safe, rounded corners.
 Flush-mounted to the outside of posts for more play space, they provide less chance for toes or hands to get caught.

-- What makes your CoolToppers® fabric safer and the best choice for children on the playground?
+What makes your shade fabric safer and the best choice for children on the playground?

-CoolToppers® fabric, which is used in our shade structures, protects children from up to 90 percent of the sun's UV rays and keeps playground surface temperatures up to 30 degrees cooler.
+Shade fabric, used in our SkyWays® and CoolToppers® shade products, blocks up to 97% of UV rays and keeps temperatures up to 30 degrees cooler.